abel-bernabeu/autoencoder/README.md

-- The fourth and last level contains, for a given video, clips of several seconds (typically less than ten seconds) where the person face covers and perfectly fits each 224x224 frame.
+- The fourth and last level contains, for a given video, clips of several seconds (typically less than ten seconds) where the human face fits the 224x224 frame.
 These clips are commonly referred as utterances.

-As a training set for the autoencoders in these experiments we compiled a training set with 60K frames belonging to 50K randomly selected utterances from the whole VoxCeleb2 dev partition.
-For a given randomly selected utterance we sample for the train set the first frame and one more frame every ten seconds.
-With most videos being typically shorter than ten seconds that means to pick one frame per video.
+As a training set for the autoencoders in these experiments we compiled a training set with 60K frames belonging to 50K randomly selected utterances from the whole VoxCeleb2 "dev" partition.
+For the test we randomly pick utterances (videos).
+Then for each of the picked videos we extract the first frame and one more frame every ten seconds.
+Since most videos are typically shorter than ten seconds that means to pick one just frame per video.
 Note that by picking our utterances randomly be ensure a good coverage of the whole set of person identities.

 The test set is compiled following a similar approach.
 A total of 6K frames is picked for the test set by sampling from 5K